DominikSimunek/sn-eslint-configuration/README.md

 The configuration is expanded based on my experience with a goal to keep it well aligned with the most widely adopted style guides for JavaScript, like Prettier and Airbnb coding style guides.
 It is not 100% aligned as scripting in ServiceNow is in some aspects specific (for example, wide usage of undeclared, global variables and script include classes).

-Study official documentation of ESLint to learn more and find concrete examples for each rule mentioned below: https://eslint.org
+Study the official documentation of ESLint to learn more and find concrete examples for each rule mentioned below: https://eslint.org

+## Benefits of this ESLint configuration for ServiceNow
+- It is ServiceNow specific and avoids an enormous amount of "false positives" by skipping some rules that do not fit the ServiceNow environment.
+- It supports ServiceNow exceptions for camel case that are common in ServiceNow (e.g., incidentGR.caller_id).
+- It is aligned with the most widely used style guides like Airbnb and Prettier, making it easy for JavaScript developers to adopt.
+- It is not overcomplicated, and it does not require complex maintenance (e.g., listing names of script include classes).

 ## Installation
 ### Import Update Set